Fnatte/reddit-digest/backlog.md

 # Backlog

+- Consider Reddit API timezone when displaying dates and timestamps
 - Perhaps add a note about https://www.reddit.com/reddits/ in the welcome message
 - Include an edit link in the actual digest
 - Ask a follow-up question for the id if /subscribe is "empty"